Welcome, newly admitted students! We are excited that you are joining our graduate community at the University of North Carolina at Chapel Hill!

-Accept your admission offer.
+View your admission offer.
 Log in to the online application and view your admission offer.
-Click the enrollment link to accept your offer.
 Make a note of your 9-digit Personal Identification (PID) Number.

 UNC-Chapel Hill supports the Council of Graduate Schools' Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants, which states that you are under no obligation to respond to offers of financial support prior to April 15.

 Create your UNC ID login (Onyen).
 Your UNC ID login name is called your Onyen, which stands for the Only Name You'll Ever Need.
 You will use your Onyen to access the online student center (ConnectCarolina), your UNC email, and other services.

 To create your Onyen, visit Onyen services and click on “Create an Onyen.”
 Enter your 9-digit Personal Identification (PID) Number from your online admission offer, your first and last name, date of birth, and gender.
 Then, an Onyen will be created for you.
 You will be asked to create a password.

 - Accept your admission offer and pay your deposit.
 Visit the ConnectCarolina campus portal and click on “Login to Student Center.”
 Log in with your Onyen.
 Scroll down to “Admissions”, click on the link to view your decision, accept your admission offer, and pay the non-refundable $250 enrollment deposit.